Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/media-controller.md

 - Sending and processing commands

-    You can [send a command](#sending-and-processing-commands) to the server from the client side, and then process the command on the server side.
+    You can [send a command](#sending-and-processing-commands) on the client side, and then process the command on the server side.

-    The client can request server state or [metadata](#media-control-metadata-properties) information from the server, and receive it through an event handler.

 - Setting and Getting Playback Capability